 Senior Design Clinic

 Senior Clinic projects are completed by third and fourth year students.
-Projects typically include design and optimization of systems in a wide variety of applications but must be related to Bio-Resources, Sustainable Energy or Mechatronics.
+Projects typically include design and optimization of systems in a wide variety of applications but must be related to renewable energy; bioresources; sensors, optics, and imaging; robotics and industrial automation; or, advanced manufacturing.

 Project Timeline: September – April